o-qcblog/o-qcblog.github.io/about.md

 If you notice any errors in my posts or have questions or suggestions, please feel free to reach out.
 Your feedback is always welcome!

 *This site is hosted by Github Pages and uses [Jekyll Now](https://github.com/barryclark/jekyll-now), a Jekyll theme by Barry Clark.
 The logo, images and videos appearing on the site are my own (unless otherwise specified).
-I make these primarily using [PENUP](https://www.penup.com/main/home).*
+I make these primarily using [PENUP](https://www.penup.com/main/home) and PowerPoint*

 *Blog started on May, 2024*